Recruit teachers from overseas

 The international relocation payment (IRP) incentivises non-UK teachers of languages or physics to come to the UK by helping with relocation expenses.
 It can therefore be used as a marketing tool for schools recruiting in those subjects overseas.

-The IRP is a single payment of £10,000 from the Department for Education (DfE) which does not need to be paid back.
-Teachers apply to DfE for the IRP once they have secured a job and arrived in the UK.
+The IRP is made up of two £5,000 payments from the Department for Education (DfE) which do not need to be paid back.
+Teachers can apply to DfE for the first payment once they have secured a job and arrived in the UK.
+They can apply for the second payment at the start of their second year of employment, if they are still eligible.
 DfE then contacts the relevant school to check their employment status.

 Learn more about international relocation payments.